 - Automated responses, except Out of Office notices, will get a person unsubscribed from the list with little or no warning.

 Text Express Youth Book Discussion Kits are complete programs designed around high quality books for children and young adults.
 Each kit contains multiple copies of the book, and audiobook if available, and an in-depth discussion guide.
 Up to five kits may be borrowed for eight weeks.

 The State Library offers multi-format kits that contain a large number of developmentally appropriate materials—books, CDs, DVDs, electronics, games or toys, and resource guides.
 All kits are packaged in sturdy containers and may be checked out for six weeks.
 Kits are currently available on programs designed for ages preschool and teen.

-Visit the KDLA Thematic Program Kit Page
+KDLA Thematic Program Kit Page